heckmeck!

 RegisterContents

-pcNoteworthy: The 12 bytes before the entrypoint contain the bootblock header as it is stored on disk (i. e.
-'DOS',0 followed by checksum and rootblock longwords
+pc12 bytes after the bootblock content as it was loaded from disk (i. e.
+'DOS',0 followed by checksum and rootblock longwords)

 ShrinklerDecompress: